suhanth94/Repayment-Generator/README.md

-# Repayment_Assignment
+# Repayment Generator

-This assignment is implemented with Java 8, Maven Build and Spring Boot.
+This code is implemented with Java 8, Maven Build and Spring Boot.

+### Description:

+In order to inform borrowers about the final repayment schedule, we need to have pre-calculated repayment plans throughout the lifetime of a loan.The goal is to calculate a repayment plan for an annuity loan.
+Therefore the amount that the borrower has to pay back every month, consisting ofprincipal and interest repayments, does not change (the last installment might be an exception).

+### Running Instructions

 * Clone the GIT Repository
 * Import Project with the help of pom.xml